Raw queries

 The other two methods are safe to use with a simple template tag, no string building, and no concatenation.
 However, caution is required for more complex use cases as it is still possible to introduce SQL injection if these methods are used in certain ways.
 For more details, see the SQL injection prevention section below.

 Note: All methods in the above list can only run one query at a time.
-You cannot append a second query - for example, calling any of them with select 1; select 2; will not work.
+You cannot append a second query - for example, calling any of them with

 $queryRaw

-$queryRaw returns actual database records.
-For example, the following SELECT query returns all fields for each record in the User table:
+query returns all fields for each record in the User

-const result = await prisma.$queryRaw`SELECT * FROM User`
+const result = await prisma.$queryRaw`SELECT * FROM User`;

 The method is implemented as a tagged template, which allows you to pass a template literal where you can easily insert your variables.
 In turn, Prisma Client creates prepared statements that are safe from SQL injections:

-const email = 'emelie@prisma.io'
+const email = "emelie@prisma.io";

-const result = await prisma.$queryRaw`SELECT * FROM User WHERE email = ${email}`
+const result = await prisma.$queryRaw`SELECT * FROM User WHERE email = ${email}`;

-You can also use the Prisma.sql helper, in fact, the $queryRaw method will only accept a template string or the Prisma.sql helper:
+method will only accept a template string or the Prisma.sql

-const email = 'emelie@prisma.io'
+const email = "emelie@prisma.io";

-Prisma.sql`SELECT * FROM User WHERE email = ${email}`
+const result = await prisma.$queryRaw(Prisma.sql`SELECT * FROM User WHERE email = ${email}`);

 If you use string building to incorporate untrusted input into queries passed to this method, then you open up the possibility for SQL injection attacks.
 SQL injection attacks can expose your data to modification or deletion.
-The prefered mechanism would be to include the text of the query at the point that you run this method.
+The preferred mechanism would be to include the text of the query at the point that you run this method.
 For more information on this risk and also examples of how to prevent it, see the SQL injection prevention section below.

 Considerations